4 Helpful / 3 Not

 3 Helpful / 3 Not

-Pros: Narrow yet defined fairways throughout (a unique trait) reward skill rather than luck, while remaining appropriate for beginners from the short tees.
+Pros: Narrow yet defined fairways throughout (a unique trait) reward skill rather than luck, while remaining appropriate for beginner/intermediate play from the short tees.

 Not as tightly wooded as other reviews indicate, but rather a true test of a technical golfer's game.
 If you can't throw straight, you'll be in trouble here.
-However, narrow routes through woods are usually fair and reward accuracy as well as distance.
+However, narrow routes through woods are usually wide enough to be fair and reward accuracy as well as distance.

 Class leading cement tee pads at short and long tees (two courses in one).
 Good baskets, 150 foot markers, condom trees.
 Holes 12 and 14 have great tee shots (especially from the longs).
 Holes 5 and 9 and 10 have tough but survivable drives through long, skinny fairways.
 Great fall/spring colors.